 I am sure you have people in your life that you are grateful for.
 Tell these people from time to time how much you appreciate them.
 It’s such a little thing but makes the biggest impact imaginable!

-Some people can only say it when they are drunk or over email.
+Some people can only say it when they are under the influence.
 I think that’s fine as well, as long as you say it.

 Everyone thinks they know how to listen.
 Unfortunately, every day I meet people who seem to think about singing birds during a conversation.
 I am not saying you belong to them, but I’ll give you a little update nonetheless – just in case.